 If you have a bike that fits well, but it’s time to upgrade, look up the geometry of your current bike.
 That’s a great starting point for a new bike.
 Look for something that has the same or similar stack, reach, and top tube length, for starters.
 If you’ve been riding a bike that doesn’t fit right, or if you’re a beginner, it’s not a bad idea to get a professional bike fit so that you have all the important measurements and a recommendation of what to look for.

-Also know that frame size is just the beginning — adjusting things like stack height, handlebar width or shape, stem length, and seatpost setback will make your riding experience so much better.
+Also know that frame size is just the beginning — adjusting things like handlebar height, width, or shape, stem length, and seatpost setback will make your riding experience so much better.
 If possible, always test ride a number of different bikes, so that you can compare how different brands feel.
 There’s a lot that goes into finding the perfect bike, but when you do, you’ll never want to stop riding.